microsoft/pxt-ev3/docs/reference/motors/synced/tank.md

 motors.largeAB.tank(50, 50)
 ```

 Tanking the brick will drive two motors in synchronization.
 This means that both motors will start at the same time.
-Also, each motor uses the same amount of rotation at the same speed.
+Also, each motor uses the same amount of rotation when running at the same speed.
 You can use different speed values for each motor to perform turns or spins.
 You set a _drive ratio_ between each motor by using different speeds.

 ## Parameters